-When the next holy day came, the merchant gave all his workers rice early in the morning to eat before they began their fast.
-But the ever-diligent Bodhisatta arrived so early he had started work before the rice was served and did not know that everybody would be fasting and meditating that day.
+When the next holy day came, the merchant gave all his workers rice early in the morning to eat before they began their fasts.
+But the ever-diligent Bodhisatta arrived so early he had already started work before the rice was served and did not know that everybody would be fasting and meditating that day.
 At sunset, the Bodhisatta finished work and returned to find out he had been misconducting himself.
 Feeling terrible, he went and explained himself to the merchant and promised to fast and keep the other holy-day duties through the evening.

 That night he suffered pain, but not wanting to break his fast he did not take the medicines the merchant brought him.
 At sunrise, the Bodhisatta lay dying.
 He saw the king’s majestic chariot pass by and prayed that in his next earthly life he would be born into royalty.
-And because of his devotion to keeping half the fast, he was conceived by a chief queen on his return to the human realm.
-The Bodhisatta remembered his previous life and was grateful for getting such a great reward.
+And because of his devotion to keeping half the fast, he was conceived by a chief queen.
+The Bodhisatta remembered his previous life and was grateful for getting such a great reward in this one.
 And when his father died, the Bodhisatta became king.